Now might be a good time to apply for the Apple Card – but consider your options first.

 If you have been thinking about applying for the Apple Card, it might be a good idea to do so in the next few weeks.
 Not only will you be able to get 6% back on Apple purchases through the end of the year, but you can also take advantage of the current sign-up bonus offer through Nov.
 13.

 Besides that, the Apple Card offers 3% cash back on Apple purchases, as well as 3% cash back when you use Apple Pay for Walgreens, Nike and Uber and Uber Eats purchases and at T-Mobile stores.
 Other Apple Pay purchases will earn you 2% in cash back.
 When you use the physical card, the cash back rate goes down to 1%.

 However, the Apple Card might not make sense for everyone.
 The earning rate is good on Apple purchases, but if you’re looking for a primary cash back card to add to your wallet, there might be better options.

-Another alternative is the Capital One® Quicksilver® Cash Rewards Credit Card, which earns you unlimited 1.5% cash back on every purchase and doesn’t have an annual fee.
-Plus, you only need to spend $500 in the first three months with the card to earn its $150 sign-up bonus.
+Another alternative is the Capital One Quicksilver Cash Rewards Credit Card, which earns you unlimited 1.5% cash back on every purchase and doesn’t have an annual fee.
+Plus, you only need to spend $500 in the first three months with the card to earn its $200 sign-up bonus.

 There are quite a few other cards to look into.
-Make sure to take a look at them before you decide to take advantage of Apple’s offer.
-The sign-up bonus alone shouldn’t tempt you into signing up for a card that doesn’t align with your spending.
+Shop around before you decide to take advantage of Apple’s offer.
+The limited-time offers alone shouldn’t tempt you into signing up for a card that doesn’t align with your spending.

 If you’re an Apple enthusiast and have been looking into the Apple Card for some time, now might be a good time to apply.
-The new limited-time sign-up offer gives you an opportunity to earn an easy sign-up bonus – something the card doesn’t normally have.
+The new limited-time offers give you an opportunity to earn some extra cash back on Apple purchases – just in time for the holidays.